-The newest programs to be launched in 2021 by Bay Academy will bring you up-close and personal to the hands-on conservation work for the majestic marine life in four various areas of the globe.
+With the launch of EcoXpeditions as a dedicated new branch the upcoming marine conservation field trips will bring you bring up-close and personal to the hands-on conservation work on marine life in multiple locations around the globe.

 Participants will have the chance to tag sharks, conduct underwater marine assessments, learn about marine protected areas, participate in coral restoration, observe strategies for adaptation to climate change and engage in a truly once-in-a-lifetime experience based around marine conservation.